Dangers associated with eating raw meat and poultry

 What to do if you or someone else has consumed undercooked meat

-If someone has consumed undercooked meat, observe them for symptoms of food poisoning.
+If someone has consumed undercooked meat, watch for symptoms of food poisoning.
 There is no specific immediate treatment that is recommended.
-If mild gastrointestinal symptoms including vomiting and/or diarrhea develop, maintaining hydration is critical.
-More serious symptoms may require medical attention.
+If mild gastrointestinal symptoms, including vomiting or diarrhea, develop, maintaining hydration is critical.
+More serious symptoms might require medical attention.

 Wendy Klein-Schwartz, Pharm.D., MPH